gmag11/Awesome-ESP-projects/README.md

 - [Fail Safe mode library for ESP8266 and ESP32](https://github.com/gmag11/FailSafeMode/) - It detects boot loops so after a few quick restart cycles it enters in a fail safe mode.
 Then it starts an AP where you can connect and send a new firmware using OTA.

+- [ESPNPTClient](https://github.com/gmag11/ESPNtpClient) - High accuracy NTP library for ESP32 and ESP8266.
+Very easy to use.
+Only one code line is necessary for basic functionality with default configuration.

 ## Users Repositories

 - [AndreasIBZ](https://github.com/AndreasIBZ) - Mechancial Engineer, hobbyist programmer, always "hands-on".